wartremover/wartremover/README.md

 ### FinalCaseClass

 Scala's case classes provide a useful implementation of logicless data types.
 Extending a case class can break this functionality in surprising ways.
-This can be avoided by always making them final.
+This can be avoided by always making them final or sealed.

 ```scala
 // Won't compile: case classes must be final